3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 NOTE: If you have an `NO Probe` you may also need to swap the lines of code under `press_gcode:` & `release_gcode:` for correct operation!
 IMPORTANT!!

+You'll need this now to control the relay & turn power to the probe on & off.
 BE SURE TO CHOOSE THE CORRECT GPIO PIN FOR YOUR SYSTEM!
 Example given is a good option.
 ```
 ########################################